24 best AI tools for product managers (2026)

 AI’s projected to continue growing.
 It’s valued at nearly 100 billion USD and is expected to grow 20x by 2030 – up to almost two trillion USD (Statista).

-The question on everyone’s mind is – will AI replace me as a PM?
-Here’s what Rachel Wynn, a fellow product expert, thinks.
+The question on everyone’s mind is still: will AI replace me as a PM?
+Here’s what Rachel Wynn, a product expert and coach, thinks.

 “Artificial intelligence tools will help great product managers work better.
 They are a catalyst for product managers to uplevel their skills and focus on work that AI can’t do.
 This is good news for everyone.
 If product managers are worried about AI taking over their jobs, they should learn to use AI while further developing the skills.”